interias/RELAX/README.md

 # RELAX: Release and Destress Cycle for 3D Printing

 RELAX is a Klipper macro for automating the process of releasing 3D printed parts from the bed and performing destress heating to minimize stress marks and thermal-induced warping.
-The macro is configurable, allowing you to adjust temperatures, times and BEDFANS (if available)
+The macro is configurable, allowing you to adjust temperatures and times.

 ---